renpy/renpy/sphinx/source/layeredimage.rst

 The resulting image is the size of the bounding box of all the layers, so it probably makes sense to have one layer the full size of the image, which no other layer goes outside of.
-The first layer is in the back of the image, while the last is in front -  in this example, the glasses will be on top of the other layers.
+The first layer is in the back of the image, while the last is in front—in this example, the glasses will be on top of the other layers.

 Groups and attributes may appear more than once in a layered image, with